Sumner grad Connor Wedington says it’s ‘surreal’ to be a Seahawk. But can he make the 53-man roster?

 “I had an expectation to go around (rounds) five to seven,’’ said Wedington, who could have returned to Stanford for another season.

-But once the draft ended, the phone began ringing with offers from teams who wanted to sign him as an undrafted free agent, a process during which teams can offer both signing bonuses and guarantees of salary, setting off a potential bidding war.
+But once the draft ended, the phone began ringing with offers from teams who wanted to sign him as an undrafted free agent, a process during which teams can offer signing bonuses and guarantees of salary, setting off a potential bidding war.

-Wedington, listed at 6-foot, 189, said he had no shortage of suitors.
+Wedington, listed at 6-foot, 189 pounds, said he had no shortage of suitors.
 But given a choice of where to be he said there was really no choice at all other than his hometown team, even if that meant turning down more money to do so.

-Wedington, 21, ended up signing with Seattle for a reported $20,000 signing bonus.
+Wedington, 21, ended up signing with the Seahawks for a reported $20,000 signing bonus.
 That’s tied for the most that has been reported of any other Seahawk UDFA (teams have a pool of $120,000 to give as bonuses to UDFA) but less than he said he could have gotten elsewhere.

 “There was a good amount of teams that wanted me,’’ he said.
 “And in terms of monetary value there’s other teams that offered more in terms of signing bonus and guaranteed (salary).
 But at the end of the day this is home and I feel like this is a great opportunity.
 This is a team that I want to be a part of.’’